 “Property of another” means property in which any person other than the defendant has an interest, and which the defendant is not privileged to infringe.
-It could even be property in which the defendant himself also has an interest.
+It can sometimes include property in which the defendant himself also has an interest.
 It can be property in which the other person might be precluded from civil recovery because the property was used in an unlawful transaction or was subject to forfeiture as contraband.
 New Jersey defines the term “property of another” broadly, so as to include services and intangibles, anything of value.

 Theft in New Jersey is a disorderly persons offense when the value of whatever was taken is less than $200.00.
 Between $200.00 and $500.00, it is a fourth degree offense.
 From $500.01 to $75,000.00, it is a third degree offense.
 If the value of what was taken exceeds $75,000.00, it becomes a second degree offense.

-Unlawful taking of some items will be a third degree offense regardless of the monetary value of the item.
-When the item unlawfully taken is a car, for example, it will be a third degree offense regardless of the actual value of the car itself.
+Unlawful taking of some items will be a third degree offense even when the value of the items is $500.00 or less.
+When the item unlawfully taken is a car, for example, it will be a third degree theft regardless of the age or condition of the car.
 Similarly, if the item taken is a blank prescription form from a doctor's office, that will be a third degree offense.
 These are just two examples.
 There are others.
-Returning to the car example, if the value of the car exceeded $75,000.00, the person can be charged with second degree theft.
-This charge would be based upon the fact that the value exceeded $75,000.00.
+Returning to the car example, if the value of the car exceeds $75,000.00, the person can be charged with second degree theft.
+This charge would be based upon the fact that the value exceeds $75,000.00.
 The fact that what was taken was a car, in that example, does not protect the person from being charged with a second degree crime.

 All theft offenses in New Jersey are serious.
 Even when a jail sentence is unlikely, a person